Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Identifying Valence and Arousal Subspaces

 \section{Identifying Valence and Arousal Subspaces}

-We decompose emotion steering vectors to identify underlying VA subspaces.
-Our approach proceeds in three stages: (1) extracting emotion directions via mean-difference contrasts, (2) eliciting model self-reported VA coordinates for each emotion label, and (3) learning VA axes as linear combinations of principal components via ridge regression.
-Here, we present results on Llama 3.1-8B-Instruct \citep{grattafiori2024llama3herdmodels} and replicate on Qwen3-8B and Qwen3-14B \citep{qwen3} to validate cross-architecture generality.
+We present a method to identify meaningful subspaces from steering vectors, which proceeds in three stages: (1) extracting emotion directions via mean-difference contrasts, (2) eliciting model self-reported VA coordinates for each emotion label, and (3) learning VA axes as linear combinations of principal components via ridge regression.
+We report results on Llama 3.1-8B-Instruct \citep{grattafiori2024llama3herdmodels}, Qwen3-8B, and Qwen3-14B \citep{qwen3} to assess cross-architecture generality.

-\para{Emotion Steering Vectors.} Using Llama 3.1-8B-Instruct \citep{grattafiori2024llama3herdmodels}, we derive emotion steering vectors using contrastive means \citep{tigges2023linearrepresentationssentimentlarge,panickssery2024steeringllama2contrastive, dong2025rationalanswersemotionalresonance}.
+\para{Emotion steering vectors.} We first derive emotion steering vectors using contrastive means \citep{tigges2023linearrepresentationssentimentlarge,panickssery2024steeringllama2contrastive, dong2025rationalanswersemotionalresonance}.
 We use GoEmotions \citep{demszky2020goemotionsdatasetfinegrainedemotions}, which comprises 211,225 text samples annotated with 27 emotion labels plus a neutral class.
 We retain only examples annotated with exactly one emotion.
-For each emotion category $e$, we extract the last-token hidden state of each sample at each layer.
+For each emotion category $e$, we extract the last-token hidden state of each sample at every layer.
 The steering vector at layer $\ell$ is

 where $\mathbf{h}^{(\ell)}(x) \in \mathbb{R}^H$ denotes the last-token hidden state at layer $\ell$ for input $x$; $D_e$ and $D_{\text{neutral}}$ are the sets of single-label examples for emotion $e$ and the neutral category.